 F. Surgery numbers- Variety, variety, variety!
 And for glaucoma: cataracts, cataracts, cataracts!
 Phaco is a glaucoma procedure.
 Be aware of fellowships where only glaucoma surgery is performed / taught.
 Some attendings will not let you do cataracts.
 That can be troubling for you upon completion of fellowship and starting your job.
 An exposure to minimally invasive glaucoma surgeries (MIGS) is also a must - this is potentially where things will be headed.
 And if they don’t expose you to these surgeries, you want to be a part of a fellowship that keeps you comfortable with new procedures and challenging cases - this is ideal.
 It will help you be adaptable as the field changes in the future.
 That said, the other extreme is not ideal either.
 Operating 4 days weekly with minimal post-op care (yes there are rare programs that have this model) is dangerous for obvious reasons.

-Average procedure numbers among AUPO certified glaucoma fellowships can be found under the “statistical report” link within the webpage below:
+Average procedure numbers among AUPO certified glaucoma fellowships can be found here.

 3. What questions should I ask on my interview?